department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/FrontEnd/DevSetupProcess.md

    ![Google services file](/img/devSetupImage/google-service-android-file.png)

+- Open a terminal and type `nvm use` and press enter set the node version for the project (if the version isn't installed, it will prompt you with the install command).
+If you don't have nvm you can install it from the [nvm documentation site](https://github.com/nvm-sh/nvm).
+Note: if you natively have the correct Node version installed you won't need nvm, but it's still good to have.

-- Open a terminal in the IDE and type `yarn` or `yarn install` and press enter to install the projects dependencies.
+- In a terminal type `yarn` or `yarn install` and press enter to install the projects dependencies.
 This will create the `node_modules` folder.

 - After dependencies are installed type `cd ios && pod install && cd ..` and press enter to install pods on ios (This is done once unless you installed new dependencies that need pods created).